awsdocs/aws-cdk-guide/v2/apps.md

 Passing the scope explicitly allows each construct to add itself to the tree, with this behavior entirely contained within the [`Construct` base class](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html)\.
 It works the same way in every language supported by the AWS CDK and does not require additional customization\.

 **Important**
 Technically, it's possible to pass some scope other than `this` when instantiating a construct\.
 You can add constructs anywhere in the tree, or even in another stack in the same app\.
 For example, you could write a mixin\-style function that adds constructs to a scope passed in as an argument\.
 The practical difficulty here is that you can't easily ensure that the IDs you choose for your constructs are unique within someone else's scope\.
 The practice also makes your code more difficult to understand, maintain, and reuse\.
-It is almost always better to find a way to express your intent without resorting to abusing the `scope` argument\.
+Therefore, we recommend that you use the general structure of the construct tree\.

 The AWS CDK uses the IDs of all constructs in the path from the tree's root to each child construct to generate the unique IDs required by AWS CloudFormation\.
 This approach means that construct IDs only need to be unique within their scope, rather than within the entire stack as in native AWS CloudFormation\.
 However, if you move a construct to a different scope, its generated stack\-unique ID changes, and AWS CloudFormation won't consider it the same resource\.